skeeto/passphrase2pgp/README.md

     $ passphrase2pgp -S -l secret.pgp document.txt avatar.jpg

 This will create `document.txt.sig` and `avatar.jpg.sig`.
-Then using OpenPGP to verify them:
+The other end would use GnuPG to verify the signatures like so:

     $ gpg --import Real-Name.asc
     $ gpg --verify document.txt.sig